leannejdong/SparseTensor/README.md

  * fast open-source formatting library [`{fmt}`](https://github.com/fmtlib/fmt)

-(CMake was used to generate documentation, can be safely ignored)
+(Doxygen was used to generate documentation, can be safely ignored)

 ## Instruction
 * Copy codes below, save it in a file `testlib.cpp` in a directory parallel to the SparseTensor directory.